dapp-org/dappsys-v2/doc/src/dappsys.md

 Alignment and aesthetics are considered to be beneficial to auditability and so are prioritised.

-Wherever possible security properties have been verified using formal methodolgies.
+Wherever possible security properties have been verified formally.

 ## Contracts